A touch of advertising for your wedding

 Post-production is much more than playing with Lightroom

 I believe 90% of my competitors simply play with Lightroom to adjust colors.

 I use other professional software to do that in a much more accurate way.
-I don’t apply filters that is absolutely not timeless.
+I don’t apply filters that are absolutely not timeless.

-Retouching images should be done in a no-noticeable way, enhancing the people and the effect of the pictures.
+I should do retouching images in a no-noticeable way, enhancing the people and the effect of the pictures.

-I work with videographer I recommend and I even offer some packages including photo and video.
+I work with videographer I recommend, and I even offer some packages including photo and video.
 Videography is an important aspect of your special day in MN.
 I capture only photographs and try to do it well.
-Doing both at a high end quality is simply not possible, it’s two different job.
+Doing both at a top end quality is simply not possible, it’s two different jobs.